cloud10-23/breakq-mobileapp/README.md

 ## The list of changes requested

 - [x] 32) Once the product scanned it should return to scan page automatically
+- [x] --) Change from No. Of Products to No. Of Qty
+- [x] --) Caption of Bill Generated : Change to QR Code generated.
+- [ ] --) Reduce the size of Cart page more and optimise UI
+- [ ] 14) Differenciate the the colour for 3 of them (reference sent)
 - [ ] 24) Product to be cleared only after payment / Nil payment
-- [ ] 14) Differenciate the the colour for 3 of them (reference sent)
 - [ ] 15) Add the required item into the cart, need to display the cart item, show the cart page
 - [ ] 33) Delivery charges to be brought
 - [ ] 19) Bill no generation (Invoice generation)